Published on Brock University (http://www.brocku.ca)

 Each bedroom will be equipped with a bed (including linens), dresser, and will have a window.
 You will have access to a desk or table area for study purposes.
 Sharing a room with another student is a possibility.

 Location & Transportation

-All host families live on or near a bus route.
+All Homestay families live on or near a bus route.
 For more information on using public transportation to get to the university, please visit Brock University's Parking Services website on alternative transportation.

 Meals or No Meals